Search

 // → <div class="-p -bdrs">contents</div>

-This is useful when you want to define the variable value in CSS, or when you want to inherit the same variable from a parent element.
+Use this to define the variable value in CSS or to inherit it from a parent element.

 Variable-only property → CSS variable only